 On September 5, 2023, the Company announced that the Board of Directors of the Company approved the adoption of a share repurchase program authorizing the Company to repurchase up to 1,000,000 shares of the Company's outstanding shares of common stock.
-The share repurchase program began on September 6, 2023 and will end on September 30, 2024.
+The share repurchase program began on September 6, 2023 and ended on September 30, 2024.
 The repurchases are made in compliance with all Securities and Exchange Commission rules, including Rule 10b-18, and other legal requirements and may be made in part under Rule 10b5-1 plans, which permits stock repurchases when the Company might otherwise be precluded from doing so.
 Repurchases can be made from time-to-time in the open market or through privately negotiated transactions depending on market and/or other conditions.
 The repurchase program may be modified, suspended or discontinued at any time.

-We did not repurchase any of our common shares during the three months ended March 31, 2024.
+The following table summarizes the repurchases of our common shares for the three months ended September 30, 2024.